Gilmore Township Officials: (Updated 01/30/2018 per Elections Office)

 Greene County Career & Technology Center 724-627-3106

-Voting Precinct Gilmore Township: is located in the Gilmore Township Supervisors Building at 181 Hero Road, New Freeport, PA 15352.
+Voting Precinct Gilmore Township: is located in the Gilmore Township Supervisors Building at 181 Hero Road, P.O.
+Box 6, New Freeport, PA 15352.
 For more information, contact the Greene County Elections Office at 724-852-5304.

 Deed Transfers: A deed is the document that transfers ownership of real estate.
 It contains the names of the old and new owners and a legal description of the property, and is signed by the person transferring the property.
 Property Deeds for Greene County are recorded in our Office of Register and Recorder, located in the Greene County Courthouse, Room 100, 10 East High Street, Waynesburg, PA 15370 (Phone: 724-852-5283).
 For more information, go to: Recorder of Deeds.

 Click here for deed transfers recorded within Gilmore Township of Greene County, Pennsylvania.

 Comprehensive Plan: For information on Aleppo Township's Comprehensive Plan, please contact the township office.

 Also see the Greene County Comprehensive Plan prepared by the Department of Economic Development.